naveen-mcw/autoware.universe/perception/autoware_tensorrt_bevformer/README.md

 - Modify `precision` to `fp16` or `fp32`
 - Set `debug_mode` to `true` to enable publishing bounding box markers.

-## Limitation

-The model is trained on the open-source dataset **nuScenes** and may have poor generalization on your own dataset.
-If you want to use this model for your data, you need to retrain it.

 ## References/External links

 [1] [BEVFormer (arXiv)](https://arxiv.org/abs/2203.17270)